QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

     Options in QBlade to consider the wave elevation and kinematics. (a) local instantaneous values; (b) values at the initial undisplaced position; (c) values at a low-passed position of the element.

-The first option shown in :numref:`fig-me-kin-opt` (a) is the wave kinematics and elevation in the local instantaneous position of the cylinder.
+The first option shown in :numref:`fig-me-kin-opt` (a) is the wave kinematics and elevation at the local instantaneous position of the cylinder.
 In this example, the cylinder has been divided into four sub-elements.
 The lower two are fully submerged and one sub-element is partially submerged.
 The second option in :numref:`fig-me-kin-opt` (b) is using the wave elevation and kinematics at the initial position of the sub-element.
 This option allows a coherent theoretical assumption of small oscillations around a steady positon when Morison forces are used in conjunction with a linear potential flow model (see :doc:`../lpft/lpft`).
-The third option is using the wave elevation and kinematics at a low-passed position of the sub-element (:numref:`fig-me-kin-opt` (c)).
-This allows for an assumption of small oscillations around a steady state for an element that as drifted from its initial position due to e.g. an aerodynamic thrust or sea current forces.
+The third option uses the wave elevation and kinematics at a low-passed position of the sub-element (:numref:`fig-me-kin-opt` (c)).
+This allows for an assumption of small oscillations around a steady state for an element that as drifted from its initial position due to an acting force such as and aerodynamic thrust or sea current hydrodynamic force.

 .. footbibliography::